Luke

 The passage

 v24-26.
 Jesus supports his point with a practical observation from life.
 Nature tends to provide for its own and since we are the apex of God's creation (it is designed for us), then it will tend to provide for us as well.
 His point is that nature generally works.
 He is not saying it will provide if we have faith rather than diligence.
-He is just saying it provides, it works, and often works irrespective of us.
+He is just saying that nature provides, it works, and often works irrespective of us.
 So why be preoccupied?

 v27-28.
 We can be totally preoccupied with our creativity and still not exceed the beauties of nature.
-Yet, if God creates the profound beauty of a flower that fades in a moment, "how much more" will he clothe his children in a beauty that is eternal!
+Yet, if God creates the profound beauty of a flower which fades in a moment, "how much more" will he clothe his children in a beauty that is eternal!

 v29-30.
 Given that there is more to life than eating and drinking, it is foolish to make our daily provision the focus of our life.
 Only "the pagan world runs after such things."